NuxiNL/cloudabi/docs/cloudabi.md

         - <a name="subscription.lock.lock"></a><code>\_Atomic([cloudabi\_lock\_t](#lock)) *<strong>lock</strong></code>

-            The lock that should be
+            The lock that will be acquired
-            acquired for reading or
+            for reading or writing.
-            writing.

         - <a name="subscription.lock.lock_scope"></a><code>[cloudabi\_mflags\_t](#mflags) <strong>lock\_scope</strong></code>